Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Babysitting my friend’s green ranch and many animals just outside of Newport

-Dive bars, waterfront seafood, local breweries, and vocal sea lions collaboratively make a trip to Newport one for the books.
-Visit the busy fishing port at the Bayfront or the remote yet scenic Agate Beach next time you’re in Newport.
+Dive bars, waterfront seafood restaurants, breweries, and vocal sea lions make a trip to Newport a memorable one.
+Visit the busy fishing port at the Bayfront or the remote yet scenic Agate Beach the next time you’re in Newport.

-The Oregon Coast Museum and the Rippley’s Believe It or Not museums are the top attractions in town but a short drive along the coast will bring you to coastal hiking trails and perfect opportunities to fish.
+The Oregon Coast Museum and the Rippley’s Believe It or Not museum are the top attractions in town, but a short drive along the coast will bring you to coastal hiking trails and perfect opportunities to fish.

 I stayed in my motorhome in Newport along my ultimate Highway 101 tour and stayed at RV parks along the way.